 This report, Audit insights retails - are you ready for a radical change, helps retailers and external users of accounts to understand some of the important issues that need to be addressed as the standard is implemented.

-View upcoming events from the Financial Reporting Faculty.
+View upcoming webinars and events from the Financial Reporting Faculty.

 Find articles, books and online resources providing quick links to the standard, summaries, guidance and news of recent developments.